-Though the idolatry of shrines and statues seems contrary to buddhism, to see families offering food and incense before a statue makes me wonder if such places really serve as stages for shared experiences and touchstones for our spirituality.
+Though the idolatry of shrines seems contrary to buddhism, to see families offering food and incense before a statue makes me wonder if such places really serve as stages for shared experiences and touchstones for our spirituality.

 One final, thought, there are many tourists here in Ella busy beetling from waterfall to viewpoint.
 But I’ve found the attraction here to be the Sri Lankans.
 The other day I decided to go for a ride without any purpose or destination and ended up at a rather splendid stupa.
 I climbed its steps slowly, following a chap who was helping his elderly mother make the ascent and when the three of us found ourselves before the Buddha, he offered me some of the rice he’d bought to make an offering.
 That simple, spontaneous act of kindness touched my heart, reminded me of my grandmother, and made me weep.

 Now’s a good time to reflect on the year ahead, decide what’s important, set a course